SaraOlsson/edge-impulse-cli/README.md

 * [eta-flash-tool](https://docs.edgeimpulse.com/docs/cli-eta-flash-tool) - to flash the Eta Compute ECM3532 AI Sensor.
 * [himax-flash-tool](https://docs.edgeimpulse.com/docs/cli-himax-flash-tool) - to flash the Himax WE-I Plus development board.

-## Installation

-1. Install [Node.js](https://nodejs.org/en/) v12 or higher on your host computer.
-2. Install the CLI tools via:

-    ```
-    $ npm install -g edge-impulse-cli
-    ```

-Afterwards you should have the tools available in your PATH.

-## Building from source
+## Installation - Building from source

 If you're making changes to the CLI you can build from source.